 International Cooperation

-Domestic political actors, regardless of party affiliation, agree that good relations with multilateral actors – the IMF, the World Bank, the EU – are of utmost importance to the country.
+Domestic political actors, regardless of party affiliation, agree that good relations with multilateral actors – especially the IMF, World Bank and the European Union – are of utmost importance to the country.
 Top bilateral donors include the UK, the United States, Germany and Japan.
-Some of them have announced that they will reduce their engagement.
-In order to diversify its dependency profile, the government has also established relations with alternative partners such as Cuba, Iran, and, in particular, China.
+In order to diversify its dependency, the Sierra Leonean government has also established relations with Cuba, India, Iran, Japan, Qatar, Russia, and, in particular, China.

 Effective use of support

 Past administrations were committed to presenting Sierra Leone as a credible and reliable partner in the international community.
-The country is a member of numerous international organizations, such as the U.N., the African Union (AU), the Food and Agriculture Organization, the Multilateral Investment Guarantee Agency, the World Health Organization and the WTO.
-In the subregion, Sierra Leone is an active member of the ECOWAS and the Manu River Union (MRU), which plays an important role in stabilizing the region.
+The country is a loyal member of numerous international organizations, such as the U.N., the African Union, Food and Agriculture Organization, the World Bank’s Multilateral Investment Guarantee Agency, the World Health Organization and the World Trade Organization.
+In the sub-region, Sierra Leone is an active member of ECOWAS and the Manu River Union, the latter of which plays an important role in stabilizing the region.

-The international community remains, nonetheless, committed to Sierra Leone and the country has the support of the international community.
-Part of the reason for this is because failed states are seen as an international security threat and a certain degree of stability in Sierra Leone is in the self-interest of international partners.
-In a scenario of a severe crisis (e.g., out-of-control pandemic, violent conflict), it is highly likely that the government would receive direct military support from bilateral partners (the UK, in particular) and multinational organizations (U.N. forces) alike.
+Sierra Leone enjoys the support of the international community.
+Post-conflict countries are seen as an international security threat, and a certain degree of stability in Sierra Leone is in the self-interest of international partners.
+In a scenario of a severe crisis (out-of-control pandemics and the threat of full-scale war), it is highly likely that the government would receive direct military support from bilateral partners (the UK, in particular) and multinational organizations (U.N. forces) alike.

 Credibility

-Sierra Leone maintains close relations with its neighbors and shows commitment to participating in international, regional and subregional organizations.
-Sierra Leonean forces have received training from the UK and contribute to international peace operations.
-At the end of 2020, 88 Sierra Leonean soldiers were deployed in international missions.
+Sierra Leone maintains close relations with its neighbors and shows commitment to participating in international, regional and sub-regional organizations.
+Sierra Leonean forces have been trained by the UK to contribute to international peace operations.
+In May 2022, 70 Sierra Leonean security personnel were deployed on international missions.

-The government has an especially strong interest in maintaining and furthering good relations with its two immediate neighbors, Liberia and Guinea, as well as with Nigeria, which, as a regional power, holds significant importance and played a main role in the Sierra Leonean war.
-As a member of the AU, ECOWAS and the MRU, Sierra Leone supports regional integration and good neighborly relations.
-For example, in April 2020, Julius Maada Bio participated in an ECOWAS summit to discuss how to combat COVID-19 in the region and the country dedicated itself to the AU’s Silencing the Guns 2020 initiative (which, however, did not meet its ambitious goal).
+The government has an especially strong interest in maintaining good relations with its two direct neighbors, Liberia and Guinea, as well as with Nigeria, which, as a regional power, holds significant importance and played a main role in the Sierra Leonean war.

 Regional cooperation